surma/surma.dev/content/things/maelstromgaming.md

 and load the appropriate version
 [using media queries][Responsive background images].
-* Remove jQuery and it’s plugins, currently weighing in at roughly 128KB and only a tiny fraction of the code is being used.
+* Remove jQuery and it’s plugins, currently weighing in at roughly 128KB and only a tiny fraction of the code being used.
-* Don’t include the entire Font Awesome font for the very small number icons of icons on this website.
+* Don’t include the entire Font Awesome font for the very small number of icons on this website.
 I’d prefer individual SVGs in this case.
 * Minify HTML, JS and CSS (saves 11KB).
 * Enable GZIP/Deflate compression (saves another 150KB!!).